Chinna Creek

 Chinna Creek is a lagoon, within the municipal boundaries of Karachi, on the Arabian Sea coastline, located in the south-west region of Sindh, Pakistan.

 Covering an area of approximately 6 square kilometres, it extends approximately 5 kilometres in length and spans between 300 and 500 metres in width, with depths ranging from 1 to 3 metres.

+Chinna Creek functions as the principal training and regatta course for rowing activities organised by the adjacent Karachi Boat Club.

 Location

 Positioned at the eastern periphery of the Karachi Harbour, Chinna Creek holds strategic importance in the maritime infrastructure of the region.
 The environs surrounding the creek is diverse.
 To its west lies the Native Jetty Bridge, with the old bridge now serving as a food promenade.
 The new bridge handles road traffic, while a railway bridge, used for freight trains, also leads towards Keamari.
 The northern bank of Chinna Creek features notable landmarks such as the building of the headquarters of the Pakistan National Shipping Corporation (PNSC), Beach Luxury Hotel, Lalazar Bungalows, Boat Club, Port House, Karachi Club, and the Naval Officers Residence.

 On the eastern part behind the Naval Officers Residence and between the convergence with Boat Basin, lies barren land with obstructed seawater flow, a consequence of an extensive mid-2000s land reclamation project aimed at developing the KPT Officers Society, despite its environmental impact.

 Conversely, the southern bank shares borders with East Wharf and residential areas including Bhutta Village, Sikandarabad, Majeed Colony, and Okhai Colony.